 Why learning some common Vietnamese names is worth your time?
 When talking or writing an email to a Vietnamese person, it is essential to pronounce and spell their name correctly because no one likes their name to be misspelled.

 How you call other people, friends, or colleagues is essential to build a respectful bond.
 If you pronounce it correctly, Vietnamese people will feel much more appreciated.

-In addition, knowing the meaning of some Vietnamese names, Vietnamese nicknames or the way a Vietnamese name should be written may help you learn more about the Vietnamese culture.
+In addition, knowing the meaning of some Vietnamese names, Vietnamese nicknames or the way a Vietnamese name should be written may help you learn more about Vietnamese culture.
 Let’s get started!

-Compared to most Western names such as the English or Serbian, Vietnamese names have the opposite order of given, middle, and family names.
+Compared to most Western names such as English or Serbian, Vietnamese names have the opposite order of given, middle, and family names.
 A Vietnamese name has three parts, in the following order: